Variational quantum algorithm for generalized eigenvalue problems of non-Hermitian systems: Numerical results

-where $A$ and $B$ are $32\times 32$ non-Hermitian spares matrices, $\Sigma$ is a diagonal matrix with generalized eigenvalues on its diagonal, and $V$ is a matrix whose column vectors are the corresponding generalized eigenvectors.
-The specific forms of matrices $A$ and $B$ are given in \cite{40}.
-Due to the singularity of matrix $B$, we employ a projection method to map $B$ onto its non-singular subspace for enhanced algorithmic efficiency \cite{G}.
+where $\lambda(z)$ and $\mu(z)$ are the depth-dependent Lam\'{e} coefficients of ice.
+Based on finite difference method, the problem is converted into a generalized eigenvalue problem, $AV=BV\Sigma$, where $A$ and $B$ are non-Hermitian matrices, $\Sigma$ is a diagonal matrix with the generalized eigenvalues on its diagonal, and $V$ is a matrix whose column vectors are the corresponding generalized eigenvectors \cite{jensen,aki}.
+After simplification, matrices $A$ and $B$ can be reduced to $32 \times 32$ non-Hermitian sparse matrices.
+Their specific structures and element values are provided in \cite{Yang,40}.
+Due to the singularity of the matrix $B$, we employ a projection method to map $B$ to its non-singular subspace for enhanced algorithmic efficiency \cite{G}.
 The generalized eigenvalues of the projected matrices remain highly consistent with those of the original matrices.
 Fig. \ref{figer:6} shows the iterative convergence of the corresponding loss function, reaching stable convergence after 50 iterations.
-We therefore select $\boldsymbol{\theta}$ and $\boldsymbol{\phi}$ obtained after the 50th iteration as $\boldsymbol{\theta}_{opt}$ and $\boldsymbol{\phi}_{opt}$, which successfully yield the target generalized eigenvalues.
+Therefore, we select the parameters $\boldsymbol{\theta}$ and $\boldsymbol{\phi}$ obtained at the 50th iteration as $\boldsymbol{\theta}_{opt}$ and $\boldsymbol{\phi}_{opt}$ to estimate the generalized eigenvalues of the matrix pair $(A,B)$.
+In this practical study, only real generalized eigenvalues are required.
+When the imaginary part of the eigenvalue is sufficiently close to zero, it can be omitted.
+Fig. \ref{fig:comparison} shows the comparison between experimental results and exact values.
+Since $\text{rank}(B) = 18$, there are at most 18 generalized eigenvalues.
+The results demonstrate good agreement between experimental values and theoretical values.